ncihtan/htan_missing_manual/open_access/introduction.md

 The [HTAN Data Portal](https://humantumoratlas.org/explore) provides an overview of all released data.
 For Open Access data, the Portal also provides links to:
 - downloadable files on Synapse;
-- CellxGene for visualization of single cell RNA-sequencing data;
+- CellxGene and Xena for visualization of single cell RNA-sequencing data;
 - Minerva rendered images and stories;
 - Google BigQuery tables; and
 - cBioPortal.

-Open Access Images can be accessed and downloaded from the NCI's Image Data Commons [(IDC)](https://portal.imaging.datacommons.cancer.gov/) as well as Seven Bridges-Cancer Genomic Cloud [(SB-CGC)](https://cgc-accounts.sbgenomics.com/).

 Google BigQuery tables provide direct access to a subset of assay data (mainly level 4 files) on a cloud platform.
 The Google BigQuery tables provide an easy way to build cohorts using specific data fields.
 HTAN also provides sample code for working with the data in Google BigQuery.